ch-m-n/Newtures/README.md

 Setup on your local machine:

-1.Install all required libraries in 'requirements.txt' by run this following command
+1.Install all required libraries in `requirements.txt` by run this following command

-'pip install -r requirements.txt'
+`pip install -r requirements.txt`

-2.Read instruction comments in 'strategy.py' and set your own strategy
+2.Read instruction comments in `strategy.py` and set your own strategy

-3.Run 'clock.py'
+3.Run `clock.py`

 Note: This is a Heroku bot and use TA-Lib as technical indicators library so you need include TA-Lib buildpack for your Heroku app